- Distinguish platforms by area of specialization

-Le equity crowdfunding platforms in Italy are dozens and this can generate in entrepreneurs the legitimate doubt about Which platform to choose to launch your own capital raising campaign.
+There are dozens of equity crowdfunding platforms in Italy and in Europe, which can generate legitimate doubt in entrepreneurs as to which platform to choose to launch their capital raising campaign.

 This is an important choice, because the chosen portal will work alongside the company's team before, during and after the campaign and dictate the rules of the relationship (subject to legal regulations).

-The first, imperative criterion is to choose a platform officially authorized to operate, according to the ECSP Regulations: From November 2023, platforms that have not received the new authorization from Consob and Bank of Italy are no longer authorized to provide crowdfunding services.
+The first, imperative criterion is to choose a platform that is officially authorized to operate, according to the ECSP Regulation: as of November 2023, platforms that have not received new authorization from Consob and the Bank of Italy or by the respective national authorities are no longer allowed to provide crowdfunding services.
 Any portals that offer such services but do not declare authorization are scams.

-Another useful reference is the Annual report of the Crowdinvesting Observatory of the Polytechnic University of Milan.: every year it publishes an analysis of the situation of the equity and lending crowdfunding market, also making a list of platforms and presenting their results.
+Another useful reference for Italy is the annual report of the Milan Polytechnic's Crowdinvesting Observatory: every year it publishes an analysis of the situation of the equity and lending crowdfunding market, also making a list of platforms and presenting their results.
 It is easy, therefore, to first discard the completely inactive platforms.
 Among those that have recently been inactive, it is worthwhile to sort through them to see if they have any distinguishing features that give a compelling reason to keep them in consideration along with the others.

 Distinguish platforms by area of specialization